SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nods.

 After the hug I lay down and open my front hooves for her.
 She lays down resting her head on my chest.
 I wrap my hooves around her and squeeze her gently.

+We lay there together in silence, both enjoying the presence of the other.
+I close my eyes and just take in the moment.

+After a few minutes of this Pinkie pulls my hoof and holds it in her own to her chest.
+"Do you want to talk about your day now?"

+I open my eyes and look down at Pinkie.
+"Sure.
+My day started out normal.
+I got up, brushed my mane then made breakfast."

+Pinkie asks, "Pancakes?"

+"Yes, they were delicious."

+Pinkie mimes eating my hoof.
+"You're delicious."

+I giggle and kiss the back of her head.
+"And you're cute."

+Pinkie squeezes my hoof.
+"What'd you do next?"

+"I started to study, but quickly had to stop and help library patrons."

+"What did they want to read?"

+"they wanted to checkout books about ponies falling down wells for some reason."

+"Hmm, that's an odd topic."

+"the strange thing was everypony wanted to read that.
+All day ponies kept coming in for that same type of book."

+"Oh, how many ponies visited?"

+"It felt like half the town.
+The library got more visitors today than it did in the last three months."

+"That's a lot of ponies.
+At least they want to read something, right?"

+"You're right, I shouldn't complain if they're reading."

+"What'd you do after they all left?"

+"I mostly went back to studying, but then Rainbow Dash stopped in."

+Pinkie nuzzles my chest.
+"What'd Dashie want?"

+"She wanted to know about a specific math concept.
+She wanted to know if it could help her flying."

+"Did you explain it to her?"

+"I tried.
+I lost her about two paragraphs in."

+"What'd you do to help her then?"

+I start to run my hoof through Pinkie's mane.
+"I explained a simplified version to her."

+"did it help her?"

+"She seemed satisfied with it and left with a look that said she still didn't understand."

+"Would it have helped her if she did understand?"

+"I don't think so."

+"Okay, what'd you do after she left?"